 - Articulating their own perspective (67%)

-We have implemented the feedback from that programme into our latest textbook and would like to share our resources with as many schools as possible to aid you in creating empowered, active students.
 The programme is free and open to all educators at secondary level (11-18) that seek to give their students a thorough background in politics, the law and active citizenship.
 To join the programme click through to our sign up page here.

 For more information, please contact email@example.com.